ongyuann/ongyuann.github.io/_posts/2020-05-29-htb-obscurity.md

 ### Port 8080

-Immediately you see a web-page talking about "0bscura", and some text along the page that I personally felt was sarcasm towards the the concept of "security through obscurity".
+Visit port 8080 and you see a web-page talking about "0bscura", and some text along the page that I personally felt was sarcasm towards the the concept of "security through obscurity".

 All fun and good, but if you scroll to the bottom, you should see some juicy information: